People

 Ph.D., Evolution, Ecology, and Behavior, Indiana University (2022)

 Broadly, Kat is interested in how environmental context, including social and seasonal cues, is integrated via the brain and endocrine system to drive adaptive social behavior.
-Kat is currently finishing a NIGMS F32 Postdoctoral Fellowship at the University of California Los Angeles, where she is studying the neural and molecular regulation of subordinate social status by androgens in the African cichlid fish Astatotilapia burtoni in the lab of Beau Alward.
 Previously, she received her Ph.D. in Evolution, Ecology, and Behavior at Indiana University, where she examined how the hormone melatonin regulates seasonal aggression in Siberian hamsters (Phodopus sungorus) in the lab of Greg Demas.
-Kat is thrilled to start her lab in the Department of Psychology at the University of Alberta in July 2025!
+Then, Kat was a NIGMS F32 NSRA Postdoctoral Fellow at the University of California Los Angeles, where she studied the neural and molecular regulation of subordinate social status by androgens in the African cichlid fish Astatotilapia burtoni in the lab of Beau Alward.
+Kat is thrilled to open her lab in the Department of Psychology at the University of Alberta!

 Fun Fact: In Summer 2024, Kat received her 200-hour registered yoga teacher (RYT) certification!
 She practices yoga every day and enjoys sharing her passion for yoga with others through teaching.